How to Help a Teen Who Has Few (To No Friends) Now That School is in Full Swing

 If you see your teen struggling to make friends or getting rejected by other kids, don’t hang back.
 There’s a lot you can do to help your teen build and practice the skills to make one or two really close friends.
 And that’s all anybody really needs.

-If your teen’s isolation and withdrawal from friends and social activities is a sudden change in behavior, it may be a sign of depression.
+If your teen’s isolation and withdrawal from friends and social activities is a sudden change in behavior, it may be a sign of depression or anxiety.
 If you are concerned, seek out an evaluation by a mental health professional.
-Social skills building will not work if depression is not treated first.
+Social skills building will not work if the mental health concerns are not treated first.

-If there’s no evidence of bullying or an emotional disorder, following are ways you can help.
+If there’s no evidence of bullying or an emotional disorder, the following are ways you can help.

 Here are 9 Ways to Help Your Teen When they Have Few or No Friends To Turn Things Around

 There are several social skills everyone needs to succeed in life and to manage school, friends, projects and eventually the workplace.
-For instance, research shows that children need to be able to adapt to any social situation by first scanning the environment and then adjusting their behavior to meet the needs of the situation.
+For instance, many kids adapt more easily to a social situation by first scanning the environment and then adjusting their behavior to meet the needs of the situation.

 #1 Don’t jump in and “fix it”